Azure/ResourceModules/docs/wiki/Contribution guide - Generate module readme.md

 - Tags
 - User Assigned Identities

-To be able to change this list with minimum effort, the script reads the content from markdown files in the folder: `utilities/tools/moduleReadMeSource` and matches their title against the parameters of the template file.
+To be able to change this list with minimum effort, the script reads the content from markdown files in the folder: `utilities/tools/moduleReadMeSource` and matches their title to the parameters of the template file.
 If a match is found, it's content is added to the readme alongside the generated header.
 This means, if you want to add another case, you just need to add a new file to the `moduleReadMeSource` folder and follow the naming pattern `resourceUsage-<parameteRName>.md`.

 For example, the content of file `resourceUsage-roleAssignments.md` in folder `moduleReadMeSource` is added to a template's readMe if it contains a parameter `roleAssignments`.
 The combined result is: